Belo Horizonte Metro: History

-Resume
+Overview

 The first section of the metro opened on 1 August 1986.
-At its opening, the Metro was 10.8 km long and had six stations with three trains in operation.
+At its opening, the Metro was 29.7 km long and had six stations with three trains in operation.
 In 1987 the line was extended to Central station and two more trains were brought into use.
 The line was extended again several times in the mid-1990s, and finally once more in 2002 adding the last 5 of the current 19 stations.

 Further trains were delivered in the 1990s, with the last being delivered in December 2001, bringing the total number of trains to 25.
-In 2002 that the current 19 stations of the system were completed and it was only in 2005 that operations between Eldorado and Vilarinho began to occur in full.
+In 2002 that the current 20 stations of the system were completed and it was only in 2005 that operations between Eldorado and Vilarinho began to occur in full.
 Construction on Line 2 began in 1998, was halted in 2004 and is currently being resumed, with completion scheduled for 2027.

 1950-1975: Background

 The operation of passenger transport on rails in the Belo Horizonte Metropolitan Zone dates back to 1957, when a suburban train network was implemented between Belo Horizonte Station (later reduced to Calafate Station) and Barreiro Station, in the region of the same name, giving rise to the Barreiro-Calafate line, created as a result of the intensification of urban densification in the municipality, together with the consolidation of industrial complexes located in the Cidade Industrial, in Contagem.
 Between 1966 and 1996, a suburban train network was established throughout Belo Horizonte and adjacent municipalities.
 The suburban service had 21 stations, having provided service through 4 other connections: Belo Horizonte-Rio Acima, Sabará-Caeté, Betim-Matadouro and Matadouro-Pedro Leopoldo.